jackyzha0/quartz/content/Meta/Moves/Moves Landing.md

 - Inflict Disadvantage Forward on all PCs on an opposing side.

 ### Avalanche
-<span class="move-trigger">When you navigate an imminent environmental danger (ongoing trap,</span>
-rockslide, wildfire, etc.), use the Chase Moves as normal but with the
+<span class="move-trigger">When you navigate an imminent environmental danger (ongoing trap,rockslide, wildfire, etc.),</span> use the Chase Moves as normal but with the following changes:
-following changes:
-- When you Gain the Edge using knowledge or out-of-the-box
-thinking, roll **+INT**.
+- When you Gain the Edge using knowledge or out-of-the-box thinking, roll **+INT**.
-- If the environment’s side loses the chase, it may not spend Edge to
-Learn something of another side, but may spend Edge to inflict
-1 Condition to all characters on another side, including PCs.
+- If the environment’s side loses the chase, it may not spend Edge to Learn something of another side, but may spend Edge to inflict 1 Condition to all characters on another side, including PCs.
 - Every PC on the losing side Crumbles.

 ## Favor Moves